 The Development Studies Association is the UK's learned society and professional body for academic teaching and research, policy and practice in the field of international development.

 While the annual conference is a principal focus for the association, the DSA is active throughout the year through its many Study Groups.
 All those involved in development whether as teachers, researchers, consultants or practitioners, are welcome to join both the Study Groups and the DSA itself.

-Call for Dissertation Prize Award 2018
+Call for Dissertation Prize Award 2018 is now closed

 DSA-OUP book series second & third titles are now available